ucsf-deb/bifs/README.rst

 To Do
 -----

-These are for the package developers.
+These are for the package developers.  * as the first character in a headline means that is done.
+This is different from * as an item mark, which also happens.

   1. Settle overall package structure.
 	  - invocation of test machinery